 However, Max Friedländer already had an established career in the field of art before Martin was even born.
 Without knowing the context of Martin’s lecture, it is possible that he was quoting or paraphrasing Max’s original statement.
 Again, without more evidence, Wolfgang might have misremembered who gave the lecture, or the context in which the statement was delivered, as he published his book at least 50 years after the supposed event.

 Thomas Hoving (1931-2009) was Director of the Metropolitan Museum of Art from 1967-1977.
-Martin Lerner was reportedly the Vice Chairman in Charge of Far Eastern Art at the Metropolitan Museum of Art in New York City from 1972-1975.
+Martin Lerner was reportedly the Vice Chairman in Charge of Far Eastern Art at the MET from 1972-1975.
 These dates overlap and so I would not be surprised if Thomas and Martin knew each other.

 Given the state of this case, I think the originator of the quote is undetermined.
 Max and Martin are the two current suspects.
 It either originated with Max at an unspecified time prior to 1958 or with Martin during a lecture delivered at an unspecified time prior to 1968.